biolink/biolink-model/docs/ThingWithTaxon.md

----
-parent: Mixins
-title: biolink:ThingWithTaxon
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: ThingWithTaxon
+# Type: thing with taxon

 A mixin that can be used on any entity with a taxon